 Significant public engagement through the planning process will give voice to Fort Wayne’s diverse constituency and ensure that the riverfront plan is informed by and inclusive of the breadth of citizenry throughout the region.
 Everyone has a place in the Fort Wayne riverfront.

-This Land Collective collaboration is informed by the talents of Beyer Blinder Belle Architects & Planners, Agency Landscape + Planning, HR&A, Bruce Mau Design, Christopher Burke Engineers, and DLZ Engineers.Project Images
+This Land Collective collaboration is informed by the talents of Beyer Blinder Belle Architects & Planners, Agency Landscape + Planning, HR&A, Bruce Mau Design, One Lucky Guitar, Christopher Burke Engineers, and DLZ Engineers.Project Images